Clariant chairman says masterbatches sale still on, delays pigments disposal

-ZURICH, April 30 (Reuters) - Clariant’s $1.6 billion sale of its masterbatches business to U.S.-based PolyOne is advancing despite the coronavirus pandemic, Chairman Hariolf Kottmann said on Thursday, though disposal of its pigments unit has been delayed.
+ZURICH (Reuters) - Clariant’s (CLN.S) $1.6 billion sale of its masterbatches business to U.S.-based PolyOne (POL.N) is advancing despite the coronavirus pandemic, Chairman Hariolf Kottmann said on Thursday, though disposal of its pigments unit has been delayed.

 “It is not the best time to intensify or speed up the process” Kottmann said, referring to the sale of pigments.